spikeheap/nhs-number-validator/README.md

 Making a release is pretty straightforward:

 1. Update the version in `package.json` in the `main` branch.
-2. Tag the commit with the same version number (e.g. `git tag -l "1.1.1" && git push --tags`), which will trigger GitHub Actions to publish to NPM.
+2. Create a release in GitHub and set the tag to match the version in `package.json` (following [the GitHub docs](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository#creating-a-release)).